emlyn/synacor-challenge/README.md

 # Synacor Challenge

-My attempt at solving the [synacor challenge](https://challenge.synacor.com)
+My attempt at solving the [synacor challenge](https://challenge.synacor.com) using Clojure.

 Run it with: